 Are Police Cracking Down on Firefighters Using Interior Emergency Lights?

 In 2015, Pennsylvania State Police made national news.
 Why?
-Troopers started issuing warnings to volunteer and career firefighters for using interior emergency vehicle lights.
+Troopers started issuing warnings to volunteer and career firefighters for using interior emergency vehicle lights, such as an interior light bar or cheap emergency visor lights.
 Why did this occur?
 According to state police, interior lighting gives drivers the impression that a vehicle belongs to police.
 Troopers worried citizens wouldn't be able to tell the difference between a firefighter and an office.
 Ultimately, police believed the confusion could be dangerous.
 Fire officials fired back that an exterior light only law put the public at risk.

 Pennsylvania Firefighters Argue for Updated Laws and Technology

 When it became evident troopers were issuing tickets based on a state statute, a war began to erupt.
 The law stated firefighters could use emergency lights only on their POVs.
-Police argued firefighter POVs were causing chaos in the streets by using interior LEDs.
-One official went as far as to say some fire POVs in the area were “lit up like Christmas trees,” which led citizens to believe a firefighter POV was an undercover police vehicle.
+Police argued firefighter POVs were causing chaos in the streets by using interior LEDs such as an led visor light bar.
+One official went as far as to say some fire POVs in the area were “lit up like Christmas trees,” because the use of red or blue visor lights led citizens to believe a firefighter POV was an undercover police vehicle.

 Firefighters fired back arguing for the right to use interior lights.
 Fire officials felt that the law was antiquated and hadn’t kept up with changes in emergency lighting technology.
 Based on that argument firefighters argued interior lighting wasn’t even an option for POVs until LED technology was introduced to the market.
 As it stood at the time, firefighter officials felt the one light/exterior only rule was outdated and put the community at risk.
 Firefighters added that the use of new, brighter technology didn’t put the city at risk.
 Instead, they argued that it made it easier and faster for firefighters to answer calls.